My shopping cart

 We accept American Express, Visa, MasterCard, Discover, personal checks, and money orders.

 I placed an online order, how do I confirm my order?

-You said you charge a 50% deposit to reserve my trees, but I was charged in full.
+I read that you charge a 50% deposit to reserve trees, but I was charged in full.
 What happened?

 What is the best way to make changes to my current order?

-It is best to use your Trees of Antiquity account to make additions to your order.
-You can place a new order online, and this will be combined with any existing orders to save on shipping.
-To make changes to an order, please email us with the desired edits and we will make the change manually.
-You can also call us and leave a voicemail message.
-However you make the change, an updated sales order will be sent out and we recommend that you take a close look to be sure that the changes are correct.
+It is best to email us to make additions to your order as we check each day, throughout the day.
+You can also place a new order online, and this will be combined with any existing orders to save on shipping.
+Alternatively, adding to an order through our live chat function at the bottom of your screen or by leaving a voice message through our main phone line is sufficient.
+However you make the change, an updated sales confirmation will be sent out.
+This edited order will have the same order number, but a new letter suffix each time an edit is made (for example order 1234 becomes 1234A).
+We recommend that you take a close look at your revised order to be sure that the changes are correct.

 How can I refer to my order?

-If you have any order inquiries or need to email us about a change to your order, please supply your first and last name and your order number.
+If you have any order inquiries or need to email us about a change to your order, please supply your first and last name and your order number if available.